Uruguayan Citizenship: 2026 Guide to Eligibility, Requirements and Costs

 Step 1: Arrive in Uruguay and begin your residency application

 Arrive in Uruguay using the necessary visa, such as the Independent Means Visa.
-The citizenship eligibility clock starts from the day you first arrive in Uruguay to start your residency application.
+The citizenship eligibility timeline starts from the day you first arrive in Uruguay to start your residency application.
 In practice, this means a couple who arrives in June 2023 and files for residency that same month will be eligible to apply for citizenship in June 2026, even if their permanent residency card was not issued until months later.
 It is important to apply for residency as early as possible after arriving.

-Step 2: Obtain temporary permit
+Step 2: Obtain a temporary permit

 Submit your application to the National Migration Branch (Dirección Nacional de Migración).
 You will receive a provisional identity card (cédula) valid for two years while your application is processed.
 This is a provisional residency to have during the permanent residency application.
 You do not need to wait for permanent residency before the citizenship clock begins running.